izzy1090/izzy1090/README.md

 * 🌍  I'm based in New York, NY
 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)
-* 🧠  I'm currently building a game engine with C.
+* 🧠  I'm currently building a game engine for fun and working on other portfolio worthy projects currently.
 * 🤝  I'm looking to collaborate on open source projects and searching for a project with a positive impact (i.e. fighting / understanding climate change).
 * ⚡  Special fact about me, I've written music that's been placed on reality tv such as: Catfish, 90 Day Fiance, Keeping Up With The Kardashians and more!